 One of Mel’s favorite riding horses for many years was an Abu Farwa grandson, who led us towards the Crabbet horses.
 The focus of this breeding has always been to produce solid family horses with good minds.
 We purchased *Indian Sundown, bred by the Duchess of Rutland and imported from the UK, to cross on our mostly CMK mares.
 He was 15.2 and size was becoming important in enabling us to provide mounts for a wider range of guests.

-Since some of our CMK mares were growing older we decided to keep that line going through the athletic SSA Mistics Shadow PC (RAS Amyr Dargee PC x FV Silver Mistic), whom we leased for 2 years.
-We then moved on to FV Aul Mystique (Aur Mystique x Aur Amber Magic) purchased from Dr. David Ward of Fairview Arabian Stud in Canada and carrying proven performance lines.
+We kept the CMK line going through the athletic SSA Mistics Shadow PC (RAS Amyr Dargee PC x FV Silver Mistic), whom we leased for 2 years and then moved on to FV Aul Mystique (Aur Mystique x Aur Amber Magic) purchased from Dr. David Ward of Fairview Arabian Stud in Canada and carrying proven performance lines.
+We have since added FV IL Divo (Ohadi Ben Rabba x FV Rosalane) to the herd.

 Our Arabian mares are mostly CMK and straight Spanish.
 They can all be ridden and when not being bred are put to work on our ranch.
 Our emphasis is on good gaits, kind temperaments, and a willingness to do whatever is asked of them; they may be required to herd cows one day and jump the cross-country course the next.
 The foals and young stock are outside all the time, running in large pastures, which puts a good foundation on them.
 We own a total of around 90 Arabian horses, and raise about 6 foals a year.